josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 Constructors should do little more than initialize variables.
 This rule makes the component safe to construct under test without fear that it will do something dramatic like talk to the server.
-That's why you call the `HeroService` from within the `ngOnInit` rather than the constructor.
+That is why you call the `HeroService` from within the `ngOnInit` rather than the constructor.

 </div>